-- Enabled seamless Greenhouse Gas (GHG) reporting for PETRONAS Carigali's operated blocks in Malaysia with the deployment of the Upstream GHG Digital Platform as part of its first phase with plans to expand to all assets by 2025. - Optimised maintenance and asset integrity activities through Asset Performance Management (APM) with eight projects at the Dulang, Samarang and Kumang pilot sites. - Operationalised Wells Integrated Operations and scaled to five projects in Malaysia Assets, contributing to more than a 30 per cent increase in Process Cycle Efficiency (PCE) for design and execution.
+- Achieved 100 per cent Zero Routine Venting in 22 identified oil facilities in Malaysia. - Enabled seamless Greenhouse Gas (GHG) reporting for PETRONAS Carigali's operated blocks in Malaysia with the deployment of the Upstream GHG Digital - by 2025. • Optimised maintenance and asset integrity activities through Asset Performance Management (APM) with eight projects at the Dulang, Samarang and Kumang pilot sites.